-In recent years, the top universities have become more ambitious than ever in their search for a star name to deliver their graduation speech – or commencement speech as it’s more commonly known in the US.
-We’re certainly not complaining.
-It’s led to some amazing words of wit and wisdom, often from the most unlikely of sources.
+In recent years, the top universities have become more ambitious than ever in their search for a star name to deliver their graduation speech.
+Here are our highlights!

 Here we pick our top 10 of the best ever graduation speeches.
 Scroll down for video links and killer quotes on each one.

 10. Alice Cooper, Musicians’ Institute, 2012